McMurchy History, Family Crest & Coats of Arms

 The surname McMurchy was first found in south Uist, in the Outer Hebrides (Gaelic: Na h-Eileanan Siar), in the present day Council Area of Western Isles, a region controlled by the Norwegians prior to the Treaty of Perth in 1266, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the McMurchy family
+Early History of the McMurchy family

 This web page shows only a small excerpt of our McMurchy research.
 Another 102 words (7 lines of text) covering the year 1506 is included under the topic Early McMurchy History in all our PDF Extended History products and printed products wherever possible.

 Medieval translation of Gaelic names could not be referred to as an accurate process.
 Spelling was not yet standardized, and names in documents from that era are riddled with spelling variations.
 McMurchy has been written as MacMurchie, MacMurchy, MacUrchie, MacWurchie, MacWorthy, MacVurchie, Murchie and many more.

 Early Notables of the McMurchy family (pre 1700)